 Students can enjoy recreational community nights, pizza parties, semester-end parties, and a Christmas celebration.
 Some classes also offer field trips, such as the Greek class's trip to the University of Michigan's Papyrological Collection and Kelsey Museum.
-A Baccalaureate Service and Commencement exercises are held in May.

 There are also ample opportunities in the Grand Rapids area for leisure activities, and the beautiful shoreline of Lake Michigan is just a short drive from Grand Rapids.
 Sleeping Bear Dunes National Lakeshore is located less than a three-hour drive from the school.